 When you paste static images into the cells of an Excel spreadsheet, the same image is always shown, regardless of what’s going on in the spreadsheet.

-With the Link Image widget you can freely switch between all the available images on the web.
-You select what image to show at any one time by providing a link to the image in a cell in your spreadsheet.
+With the Link Image widget, you can freely switch between multiple images.
+Just provide a link to the right image in a cell in your spreadsheet.
 The image link can be picked from a list or dynamically created by cell values and formulas in the spreadsheet.
 When the link changes, the Link Image widget automatically shows the right image.

 This is useful in many situations:

 All your web users must have access to all the images.
 If one or more images are protected by a login, you should put the form behind the same login so that all the users can view the images you link to.
-If your image is reserved for particular “friends” or “members”, you must ensure that all your users belong to this category so that they are eligible to view the image.
+If your image is reserved for particular “friends” or “members”, you must ensure that all your users indeed belong to this category – otherwise, they won’t be eligible to view the images.

 You can also construct dynamic image links any way you like, using any available cell values and formulas:

-Make the SpreadsheetConverter task pane visible.
-Select the cell where you want the upper left corner of the placeholder to appear.
+To insert a Link Image widget, select the cell where you want the upper left-hand corner of the placeholder to appear.
 Make the task pane visible.
-Locate the Widgets tab and click on the Link Image widget to insert an image placeholder into the selected cell.
+Locate the Widgets tab and click on the Link Image widget icon to insert the placeholder into the selected cell.

 You can drag the placeholder to the best position, and change the size of the image as it appears in the web page by dragging the placeholder’s handles.
 In our case, we made the placeholder the same size as the merged cell area behind it.
 To adjust the width and height to an exact size in pixels, enter your numbers in the corresponding widget settings and click Apply.